KanishAnand/CS4.301-Data-and-Applications-Project-Template/README.md

 Again although you weren't explicitly told to use PyMySQL it is recommended that you do.

+That being said, **YOU CANNOT USE PANDAS OR OTHER PYTHON LIBRARIES TO DO THIS PROJECT**

 PyMySQL is an interface for connection to the MySQL server from Python.

 To install PyMySQL, you can use one of the two routes